 - GCS: Gender Confirmation Surgery (another loaded term that I do not use)

-- AMAB: Asssigned Male At Birth (generally, someone born with a penis); also referred to as “DMAB” (Designated Male At Birth)
+- AMAB: Assigned Male At Birth (generally, someone born with a penis); also referred to as “DMAB” (Designated Male At Birth)

 This was, of course, a highly personal decision.
-I consider myself to be transfeminine neutrois, and while my overall identity varies between feminine-agender and female depending on mood, it is always on the feminine side.
+I consider myself to be transfeminine (or, more broadly, a non-binary trans woman), and while my overall identity varies between feminine-agender and female depending on mood, it is always on the feminine side.
 However, being asexual, I am not interested in having functional genitalia, and I always liked the aesthetic of a smooth crotch.
 Long before I’d even heard the word “transgender,” this was what I’d hoped for eventually.
 While I’d considered the various possibilities of various outcomes, this is the one that always resonated the most with me and seemed the most comfortable.

 The 2011 changes to WPATH made more practitioners willing to consider it (especially in mental health circles), but old schools of thought still pervaded the surgical community.

 In late 2013 I got tired of waiting and, at least to keep myself partially satisfied (while still being unsure about what I wanted to ultimately do in terms of GRS), I scheduled an orchiectomy in early 2014.
-This handled the majority of my dysphoria, but I still had some lingering unhappiness that needed to be addressed.
+This handled the majority of my dysphoria (which was hormonal in nature), but I still had some lingering unhappiness that needed to be addressed.
 So I continued looking for surgeons who I could work with for the rest of the procedure, but kept on coming up empty-handed.

 I did hear about a couple of doctors who would supposedly do the procedure, but they required me to jump through hoops even to schedule a consult with them.
 For example, one surgeon would only even give me the time of day if I already had all my letters taken care of, and another had a front-of-office staff that was completely unequipped for dealing with non-local patients and couldn’t understand why I might be unable to do a phone-based consultation at the crack of dawn in Central time (and my attempts at finding a better time for the phone consult were all ignored).

-I also got in touch with the various Thai clinics that claimed to offer this service, but the information I got back from them showed a distinct lack of knowledgability in terms of what I was looking for, and I got a very bad vibe from them.
+I also got in touch with the various Thai clinics that claimed to offer this service, but the information I got back from them showed a distinct lack of knowledgability in terms of what I was looking for, and I got a very bad vibe from them (or at least from their English-speaking representatives).
 They also claimed an in-hospital recovery time of a month or more, which seemed like an awfully long time to be away from my kitties (not to mention the rest of my life).

 As an aside, it was also really frustrating how I looked just feminine enough that there was a roughly 50% chance that TSA screeners at the airport would push the pink button when I walked through the x-ray, which would of course flag my penis, which would then lead to a rather frustrating experience where the two screeners would argue about who had to grope me (i.e. whether I was male or female) without ever thinking to ask me, the human being standing right in front of them.
 Personally I didn’t care — I just wanted the groping to get over with.
 Or to not happen at all.